pinrongsun/flutter_standard/README.md

-# flutter_product
+# flutter_standard

-A new Flutter project.
+A new Flutter Standard.

 ## Getting Started